#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 HOW WE WILL #cut50:

-#cut50 is popularizing the idea that we can smartly and safely reduce the number of people in our prisons and jails by 50 percent.
+#cut50 is popularizing the idea that we can smartly and safely reduce the number of people in our prisons and jails by 50 percent and keep communities safe while doing it.

 #cut50 uniquely connects “ground up” ability to educate and mobilize people with “grasstops” media and influencer reach, filling the gap between the expertise and work of leading criminal justice reform organizations and top-tier media and influencers.